NaiemeG/urban-data-science-portfolio/README.md

 # Urban Data Science Portfolio – Naieme Golzari Osguie

-This repository contains selected coursework and project work completed during my MSc in Urban Data Science and Analytics at the University of Leeds.
-The work spans topics such as housing and employment, accessibility, flood risk, environmental vulnerability, and machine learning — all focused on using spatial and statistical analysis to inform urban challenges.
+This repository contains selected coursework and project work completed during my MSc in Urban Data Science and Analytics at the University of Leeds (2024–25).
+The projects span topics such as high street detection in urban areas, housing affordability and employment size, accessibility assessments, flood risk, and environmental vulnerability.
+All works focused on applying spatial and statistical analysis to urban and environmental challenges

 ---